stakater/kubestackplus-docs/content/for-developers/tutorials/inner-loop/tilt-zero-to-hero/step-by-step-guide.md

     Press space key to view the progress in Tilt web UI.
 The application should be running in the namespace used in `tilt_options.json` file.

-1. Lets browse through some reviews; go to routes
+1. Lets browse through some reviews.
+Go to routes:

     ![find route](images/find-route.png)

-    Click on the review route
+    Click on the review route:

     ![review-route](images/review-route.png)

     In the end of the route add `/api/review/329199`

-    Review the json output
+    Review the JSON output:

     ![product review](images/product-review-json-b4-change.png)